 IMPORTANT: Please request a Foreign payment , NOT Swift payment or International money transfer.

 We aim to offer shuttle buses on the day of arrival and day of departure from the nearest train station and Birmingham International airport.
 These need to be booked by 1st July.
 After this time, we cannot guarantee availability.

 If you are 16 – 21 and from the UK: you can book on as a lone participant.
 However where possible you should book as part of a larger group e.g. your district or delegation.
 Coming along as part of a group will make it more fun and might be better financially.
 Have a think of any groups you have previously been a part of, or any groups that exist near where you live now.

 If you are over 21: These camps are primarily for young people.
 We expect all over 21-year-olds to have taken on some responsibility within their village or on the central camp team.
 Capable adult volunteers are extremely welcome, but please contact the district directly that you have most recently been involved with.

 Between 3 and 5 villages will come together to form a Town.
-A town is around 500 people and will have a shared Commons area which has one tent big enough to hold informal evening programme and other low-key activities.
+A town is around 500 people and will have a shared Commons area which has one tent big enough to hold informal evening programme, maybe a cafe and other low-key activities.
 Each town will share a town pantry (food ingredient collection point) with another town.